 The acronym “ABCDE” refers to certain types of communication behaviors that increase conflict and marital/intimate relationship distress.
-These behaviors get heightened when one is depressed as depression rekindles negative irrational thought patterns such as all-or-none thinking, overgeneralization, jumping to conclusions, blowing things out of proportion, taking things personally, disqualifying positives, and negatively labeling self or others.
+These behaviors get heightened when one is depressed, as depression rekindles negative, irrational thought patterns such as all-or-none thinking, overgeneralization, jumping to conclusions, blowing things out of proportion, taking things personally, disqualifying positives, and negatively labeling oneself or others.
 Here's what you need to avoid during communication with your partner (Beach et al., 1998; Christensen et al., 2014; Starr & Davila, 2008): A ccusation: Accusations usually are “You always …” or “You never…” statements.
 Accusations may have some kernel of truth in them, but that gets exaggerated and dramatized by the heat of the argument.
-Accusations lead to counteraccusations and defensiveness and takes away the focus from one’s own shortcomings and also from resolving the conflict on hand.
-B lame: Individual...
+Accusations lead to counteraccusations and defensiveness, taking the focus away from one’s own shortcomings and from resolving the conflict at hand.
+B lame: Individuals may b...

 Authored by Dr. Harpreet Duggal, a board-certified psychiatrist and expert in self-managing depression, this blog offers practical strategies for treating depression beyond medications and therapy.
 It explores key elements such as healthy living, positive psychology, relationships, personal values, strengths, communication, and overall wellness.
 Please note that this blog is for informational purposes only and should not be considered professional treatment advice.